langflow-ai/langflow/docs/docs/Guides/guides-data-message.md

   - `edit`: Boolean indicating if the message was edited
   - `category`: Message category ("message", "error", "warning", "info")

-The `Message` object can be used to send, store and manipulate chat messages within Langflow.
+The `Message` object can be used to send, store, and manipulate chat messages within Langflow.
 You can create a `Message` object by directly assigning key-value pairs to it.
 For example:

 ```python